Posts Tagged "St. Joseph Minnesota"

 Dan isn’t exactly sure what the make/model of the car was, nor is he exactly sure if it had a white vinyl top, but he’s very certain about the color… tan/amber.
 The car pictured here is a 1978 Monte Carlo that I grabbed off the Internet.

 As early afternoon yields to late afternoon, Dan decides to take a break from his typing and go for a jog.
 (Note, Dan is an avid runner and still participates in several races each year.)
-He takes off through the back fields and heads toward the Del-Win Ballroom which is located immediately north and west of his property.
+He takes off through the back fields and heads toward the Del-Win Ballroom which is located immediately north and a bit east of his property.
 (In those days, the neighborhood that existed just north of Dan’s property was not there; it was all woods at that time.)
 There was a Polka Fest taking place at the Del-Win that day, and the place was packed.

 After running through the Del-Win parking lot and taking note of the Polka Fest, now in full swing, Dan cuts back over to 91st Avenue and heads toward home.
 He remembers stopping at the farm mailbox and picking up the paper, then continuing down the driveway toward his house.
 Nothing is out of the ordinary.
 It’s a beautiful day.